-Name of school: Name of staff member: Position: Orders and other restrictions Yes/No Have any orders or other determinations related to childorespect of you? are been made in Have any orders or other determinations related to childorespect of a child in your care? are been made in Have any orders or other determinations been made which being registered in relation to childcare, children's homes o • Are there any other relevant orders, restrictions or prohibition you as set out in Schedule 1 of the Childcare (Disqualificat (Early Years Provision Free of Charge) (Extended EntitlemoRegulations 2018?
+Name of school: Name of staff member: Name of staff member: Position: Orders and other restrictions Yes/No Have any orders or other determinations related to childorespect of you? care been made in Have any orders or other determinations related to childorespect of a child in your care?
+Have any orders or other determinations been made which prevent you from being registered in relation to childcare, children's homes or fostering?
+Are there any other relevant orders, restrictions or prohibition you as set out in Schedule 1 of the Childcare (Disqualificate (Early Years Provision Free of Charge) (Extended Entitlem Regulations 2018?
 Are you barred from working with children by the DBS?
 Are you prohibited from teaching?
-Specified and st atutory offences Have you ever been cautioned, reprimanded, given a warnin ng for or convicted o of: Any offence against or involving a child?
+Specified and statutory offences Have you ever been cautioned, reprimanded, given a warning for or convicted of: Any offence against or involving a child?
 Any violent or sexual offence against an adult?

 Any offence under The Sexual Offences Act 2003?
 Any other relevant offence?
-Have you ever been cautioned, reprimanded for or convoffence in another country?
-Provision of information If you have answered yes to any of the questions above, provide details below.
-You may provide this information separately, but you must do so without delay

-Details of the order restriction, conviction or caution: The date(s) of The date(s) of the above: The relevant court(s) or body/bodies): You should also provide a copy of the relevant order, caution, conviction, etc. In relation to cautions/convictions, a DBS Certificate may be provided.
-Declaration In signing this In signing this form, I confirm that the information provided is true to the best of my knowledge and that: • I unde I understand my responsibilities to safeguard children. • Iunde I understand that I must notify my headteacher immediately of anything that affects my suitability to work within the school.
-This includes any cautions, warnings, convictions, orders or other determinations made in respect of me that would render me disqualified from working with children.
-Signed: Print name: Date: Date:
+Have you eve ed, reprimanded for or convicted of a similar Provision of information - nswered yes to t you must do so any of the questions above, provide details be without delay. low.
+You may provide this information Details of the order restriction , conviction or caution: The date(s) of the above: The relevant body/bodies): The relevant court(s) or body/bodies): You should also provide a copy of the relevant order, caution, conviction, etc. In relation to cautions/convictions, a DBS Certificate may be provided.
+Declaration In signing this form, I confirm that the information provided is true to the best of my knowledge and that: I understand my responsibilities to safeguard children.
+I understand that I must notify my headteacher immediately of anything that affects my suitability to work within the school.
+This includes any cautions, warnings, convictions, orders or other determinations made in respect of me the Signed: at would render me disqualified from working with children.
+Print name: Date: